 It may happen that you get java.lang.OutOfMemoryError.
-They can be of several types, but the most common is: "java.lang.OutOfMemoryError.
-They can be of several types, but the most common is: "java.lang.OutOfMemoryError."
+They can be of several types, but the most common is: "java.lang.OutOfMemoryIava heap space".

 This error means that the web application needs more RAM than what was given.
 It may be linked to a bug where some process consumed much more memory than needed, but most of the time, it simply means that your system has grown and needs more memory.